microsoft/qsharp-compiler/src/QuantumSdk/README.md

 The NuGet package Microsoft.Quantum.Sdk serves a .NET Core Sdk for developing quantum applications.
 It contains the properties and targets that define the compilation process for Q# projects, tools used as part of the build, as well as some project system support for Q# files.
 It in particular also provides the support for executing a compilation step defined in a package or project reference as part of the compilation process.
 See [this section](#extending-the-q#-compiler) for more details.

 The Sdk includes all *.qs files within the project directory as well as the Q# standard libraries by default.
 No additional reference to `Microsoft.Quantum.Standard` is needed.
+For more details see the [section on defined properties](#defined-project-properties) below.

 ## Using the Sdk ##